cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

   --chain-id=gaia-7000
 ```

-_NOTE_: Proposals that don't meet this requirement will be deleted.
+_NOTE_: Proposals that don't meet this requirement will be deleted after `MaxDepositPeriod` is reached.

 #### Query proposal